Size distributions of gold nanoparticles in solution measured by single-particle mass photometry: Results

 \subsection{Transmission electron microscopy of gold nanoparticle standards}

-Fig.~\ref{fig:TEM} show representative portions of three TEM images recorded for samples prepared from colloidal gold nanoparticles with nominal diameters of 5, 10 and 15 nm.
+Fig.~\ref{fig:TEM} shows representative portions of three TEM images recorded for samples prepared from colloidal gold nanoparticles with nominal diameters of 5, 10 and 15 nm.

-Machine vision image processing routines applied to these and companion micrographs in full frame provide measured diameters for between 600 and 1,000 particles of each nominal diameter.
-The results conform with Gaussian distributions with the following means and standard deviations $\textrm{AuNP}_{5nm} = 5.60 \pm 0.74$ nm, $\textrm{AuNP}_{10nm} = 9.32 \pm 1.16$ nm, $\textrm{AuNP}_{15nm} = 15.15 \pm 1.55$ nm from 904, 929, and 642 particles respectively.
-The widths of these distributions conform with the manufacturer's declared tolerance of approximately 10\% size precision.
+{{CHT machine-vision image-processing routines applied to these and companion micrographs in full frame yield measured diameters for a number of particles at each nominal diameter that ranges from 642 (15 nm) to 1,661 (5 nm).
+Note that the discrete count as a function of exact size conforms well with a Gaussian distribution for a nominal particle size of 15 nm.
+However, a particle boundary threshold that both distinguishes smaller particles from the noise and captures the Gaussian distribution of larger particle sizes detects fewer particles than expected in the lower-diameter tails of the 5 and 10 nm distributions.
+Despite this evident limitation in dynamic range, the CHT processing of TEM micrographs produces direct counts with well-matched means and median diameters: $5.73-5.68$ nm, $9.32-9.24$ nm, and $15.15-15.05$ nm from the analysis of 1661, 929, and 642 particles respectively.\cite{Supp} Respective Gaussian widths of 1.0, 1.2 and 1.6 nm conform with the manufacturer's declared size precision of $\sim10$\%.}}